Social – Consumers

 About this question

-Inclusive products and services refers to an intentional strategy to recognize and serve the needs of diverse customer groups.
-For example, by increasing size ranges, recognizing different gender identities, offering products designed to match skin tones in a wide range of shades, providing ‘quiet shopping’ opportunities, and making graphic design considerations for neurodiverse customers.
+Inclusive products and services refer to an intentional strategy to recognize and serve the needs of diverse customer groups.
+This encompasses actions such as increasing size ranges, recognizing different gender identities, offering products designed to match a wide range of skin tones, providing ‘quiet shopping’ opportunities, and making graphic design considerations for neurodiverse customers.

-This question asks for a proactive, strategic and systematic approach to measuring and monitoring progress in this area.
-This could take the form of consumer feedback, engagement with an NGO, participation in an independent benchmarking process, audits, and feedback from critical friends/stakeholder groups.
+This question seeks evidence of a proactive, strategic, and systematic approach to measuring and monitoring progress in inclusivity.
+Possible mechanisms include consumer feedback, engagement with NGOs, participation in independent benchmarking processes, audits, and feedback from critical friends or stakeholder groups.
+Specific areas of focus for inclusivity improvement can include:

-• Answer yes if you can provide evidence that your company had one or more mechanisms in place during the reporting period to measure the inclusivity of its products, services and/or marketing
+- Answer yes if you can provide evidence of one or more mechanisms in place during the reporting period.

 Applicability: Brand, Retailer, Brand and Retailer